JOANTEES/joanweb/docs/08-shopping-cart.md

 # Shopping Cart Endpoints

 These endpoints manage the shopping cart for an authenticated user.
 All routes are protected and require a customer JWT token.
+The cart system now works with product variants for size/color combinations.

 ### Cart Features

-- **Stock Management:** Stock quantity automatically reduces when adding to cart and restores when removing.
+- **Product Variants:** Add items by variant ID (size/color combinations) instead of individual product attributes
+- **Variant Stock Management:** Real-time stock validation per variant with individual stock quantities
-- **Transaction Safety:** All operations use database transactions to ensure data consistency.
+- **Transaction Safety:** All operations use database transactions to ensure data consistency
-- **Activity Logging:** All cart actions are logged in the customer's activity feed.
+- **Activity Logging:** All cart actions are logged in the customer's activity feed
-- **Smart Totals:** The `GET /api/cart` endpoint automatically calculates subtotal, tax, and shipping using dynamic admin settings.
-Tax rate, free shipping threshold, and large order handling are all configurable by admins.
+- **Smart Totals:** The `GET /api/cart` endpoint automatically calculates subtotal, tax, and shipping using dynamic admin settings
-- **Order-Level Delivery Method:** Users choose delivery method (pickup or delivery) for the entire cart, not per item.
+- **Order-Level Delivery Method:** Users choose delivery method (pickup or delivery) for the entire cart, not per item
-- **Delivery Eligibility Validation:** Cart validates that all items support the selected delivery method.
-Items can be marked as delivery-only, pickup-only, or both.
+- **Delivery Eligibility Validation:** Cart validates that all items support the selected delivery method
-- **Duplicate Prevention:** Adding the same product with the same size/color updates the quantity instead of creating a new entry.
+- **Duplicate Prevention:** Adding the same variant updates the quantity instead of creating a new entry
+- **No Stock Reduction:** Stock is not reduced when adding to cart - only during order creation

 ### 1. Get User's Cart

 - **URL:** `GET /api/cart`
-- **Description:** Retrieves the contents of the user's cart, including calculated totals.
+- **Description:** Retrieves the contents of the user's cart, including calculated totals and variant information.
 - **Headers:** `Authorization: Bearer <JWT_TOKEN>`
 - **Response (200):**
   ```json